maxodsbjerg/ScalableReadingOfStructuredData/20220523_ScalableReadingOfStructuredData.md

 The next step is to visualize this result.
 Here you use the "ggplot2"-package to create a column chart:

-In contrast to the earlier visualisations which showed tweets over time you now use the `geom_col`-function in order to create columns.
-When you start working in ggplot the pipe(`%>%`) is replaced by a `+`.

     sesamestreet_data %>%
       count(verified) %>%
       mutate(total = nrow(sesamestreet_data)) %>%